The four dimensional Yang--Mills partition function in the vicinity of the vacuum: The partition function about the vacuum

 To make this picture more precise and in order to avoid several technical difficulties we make a technical interlude and extend the ${\rm SU}(2)$ Yang--Mills theory from $(\R^4,\eta)$ to its one-point conformal compactification $(S^4,g_R)$ where $g_R$ denotes the standard round metric on $S^4=\R^4\cup\{\infty\}$ such that it has radius $0<R<+\infty$.
 From the physical viewpoint this conformal compactification is justified at least classically by the conformal invariance of classical gauge theory defined by (\ref{hatas2}) in four dimensions.
-From the mathematical or technical viewpoint a further support is Uhlenbeck's singularity removal theorem \cite{uhl1} asserting that if $\nabla\in\ca (\nabla^0)$ is a connection on $\R^4$ (which by definition means that there exists an $L^2_1$ gauge relative to $\nabla^0$ moreover $\Vert F_\nabla\Vert_{L^2(\R^4)}<+\infty$ as we mentioned above) which solves the Yang--Mills equations then there exists an $L^2_2$ gauge transformation around the asymptotic region of $\R^4$ such that the gauge transformed connection $\nabla'$ smoothly extends over $\R^4\cup\{\infty\}=S^4$.
-Since the vacuum $\nabla^0$ is obviously a classical solution of Yang--Mills theory it extends over the conformal compactification.
-Recalling that we wish to perform computations in the vicinity of the vacuum, we will assume that a sufficiently small neighbourhood in $\ca (\nabla^0)$ of the vacuum connection $\nabla^0$ conformally extends as well.
-Therefore, from now on we consider the classical Yang--Mills theory (\ref{hatas2}) over $(S^4,g_R)$ and correspondingly we are interested in calculating the formal truncated Feynman integral $Z_{\varepsilon}(\R^4,\tau)$ by working over $(S^4,g_R)$.
-It is therefore understood that the action $S$, the Sobolev space $\ca (\nabla^0)$ consisting of our connections $\nabla$ and the various differential operators like $\dd^*$, $\Delta_k$, etc. are defined over the round $4$-sphere $(S^4,g_R)$.
-In this compactified setting Uhlenbeck's gauge fixing theorem \cite{uhl2} can be formulated as follows (cf. \cite[Proposition 2.3.13]{don-kro}): There exists a constant $0<\varepsilon$ such that if a connection $\nabla\in\ca (\nabla^0)$ on the trivial bundle $E\cong S^4\times\C^2$ satisfies $\Vert F_\nabla \Vert_{L^2(S^4)}<\varepsilon$ then there exists an $L^2_2$ gauge transformation $\gamma$ and a constant $0<N<+\infty$ such that the gauge transformed connection $\nabla'=\gamma^{-1}\nabla\gamma$ with corresponding decomposition $\nabla'=\dd +A'$ satisfies the {\it Coulomb gauge condition} together with an estimate
+From the mathematical or technical viewpoint a further support is Uhlenbeck's singularity removal theorem \cite{uhl1} or rather its generalization \cite[Corollary 2.2]{uhl3} asserting that if $\nabla\in\ca (\nabla^0)$ is {\it any} connection on $\R^4$ (which by definition means that there exists an $L^2_1$ gauge relative to $\nabla^0$ implying $\Vert F_\nabla\Vert_{L^2(\R^4)}<+\infty$ as we mentioned above) there exists an $L^2_2$ gauge transformation around the asymptotic region of $\R^4$ such that the gauge transformed connection $\nabla'$ extends over $\R^4\cup\{\infty\}=S^4$.
+Therefore, from now on, instead of $(\R^4,\eta)$ we consider the classical Yang--Mills theory (\ref{hatas2}) over $(S^4,g_R)$ and treat $R$ as a technical parameter of the original theory; correspondingly we are interested in calculating the formal truncated Feynman integral $Z_{\varepsilon}(\R^4,\tau)$ by working over $(S^4,g_R)$.
+It is therefore understood that the action $S$, the Sobolev space $\ca(\nabla^0)$ consisting of our connections $\nabla$ and the various differential operators like $\dd^*$, $\Delta_k$, etc. are defined over the round $4$-sphere $(S^4,g_R)$ from now on.
+In this compactified setting Uhlenbeck's gauge fixing theorem \cite{uhl2} can be formulated as follows (cf. \cite[Proposition 2.3.13]{don-kro}): There exists a constant $0<\varepsilon$ such that if a connection $\nabla\in\ca (\nabla^0)$ on the trivial bundle $E\cong S^4\times\C^2$ satisfies $\Vert F_\nabla \Vert_{L^2(S^4,g_R)}<\varepsilon$ then there exists an $L^2_2$ gauge transformation $\gamma$ and a constant $0<N(R)<+\infty$ such that the gauge transformed connection $\nabla'=\gamma^{-1}\nabla\gamma$ with corresponding decomposition $\nabla'=\dd +A'$ satisfies the {\it Coulomb gauge condition} together with an estimate